DevonLian/PYCASTER/README.md

-# PYCASTER : An Open Source chromcast alternative !
+# PYCASTER : An Open Source Chromecast alternative !

 PYCASTER is a casting application for your Raspberry Pi.
 It creates an HTTP server on your Pi that will stream videos for you and output it on an external monitor.
 Plug your Pi to your TV/Screen, connect to your Pi through your browser, and stream !